• Donate

 A SHORT STORY that I have returned to many times, particularly when events in my life have been close to the brink, is the exquisite novella, The Death of Ivan Ilyich (1886) by Count Lev Nikolayevich Tolstoy, better known as Leo Tolstoy (9th September 1828–20th November 1910).
 Considered to be one of Tolstoy’s greatest works and written after his religious conversion of the late 1870s, it is up there alongside War and Peace and Anna Karenina.

-As the title suggests, Tolstoy’s masterpiece is a study of a man’s passing and yet it is far from the physical or even psychological kind; it is a meditation on the systematic collapse and ultimate annihilation of Ivan Ilyich’s fundamental identity and his futile struggles against it:
+As the title suggests, Tolstoy’s masterpiece is a study of a man’s passing and yet it is far from the physical or even psychological kind.
+It is a meditation on the systematic collapse and ultimate annihilation of Ivan Ilyich’s fundamental identity and his futile struggles against It:

 ‘There was light but now there is darkness.
 I was here but now I am going.
 Where? … I shall be no more, then what will there be?
 There will be nothing.
 Then where shall I be when I am no more?
 Can this be dying?
 No, I will not have it!’